roeldev/youless-logger/README.md

-YouLess energie monitor
+YouLess energy monitor
 =======================

-By default the YouLess energie monitor only stores data for about a year.
+By default the YouLess energy monitor only stores data for about a year.
 This Docker image aims to provide the monitored data for a much longer time.
 In the future a (compatible) API should provide the same data as the YouLess device so any existing clients should work out of the box.

 ### Volumes
 | Path | Contains |